 Choosing where to live is a momentous decision.
-There are some people who just go with a feeling — why overthink things? — while others make life-changing decisions as if they were insurance analysts; for them, it’s all about the numbers.
-So for all you over-analyzers and up-and-coming gurus, here are 10 things to think about as you plan a move to San Diego.
+There are some people who just go with a feeling — why overthink things? — while others make life-changing decisions as if they were an insurance analyst; for them, it’s all about the numbers.
+Relocating to San Diego is a big decision, so whether you’re choosing with your heart, your head or both, it’s important to know a few things about the city before you start packing.

 1. All roads lead to the beach

 San Diego boasts over 17 miles of coastline and nine permanent lifeguard stations, so although all roads don’t really lead to the beach, a good majority of them do.
 From Blacks Beach in the north to Ocean Beach in the south, there are endless opportunities for water sports, fishing, dog walking and even hang gliding.
-Check out sandiego.gov to find a list of all the public beaches, along with their amenities and regulations.
+Check out sandiego.gov to find a list of all the public beaches, along with their amenities and regulations, but here are a few of our favorites beaches to visit in San Diego:

 2. It’s a city with a nickname